science-digital/sd-integration-tool-template/README.md

 ## Manual Deployment

 Deployment is a multistep process run from a single command.
-As the process is a mutistep process you must verify that all of the intermediate steps indicated they completed successfully:
+As the process is a multistep process you must verify that all of the intermediate steps indicated they completed successfully:
 ```
 $ poetry ivcap deploy